stmiller57/note-these-words/README.md

 # Note These Words
-This is an app to write and save notes.
+This is an app to write, save and delete notes in your web browser.
 The application uses Express in the back end to retrieve notes from a JSON file.

 ## Table of Contents
 1. [Description](#description)